-Senior students may also select FIF2D9 CO-OP (1 English and 1 French credit) or 1 credit peer helping.
+Senior students may also select FIF2D9 CO-OP or 1 credit peer helping.

 Note: Although it is our intention to offer the French Immersion courses listed above, Pickering High School reserves the right to substitute other French Immersion courses due to student demand and/or the availability of qualified teachers.